-The School of Information, Library and Archive Studies offers graduate programs leading to the awards of Doctor of Philosophy (PhD), Master of Archives Administration (MArchivAdmin) by research, Master of Librarianship (MLib) by research or course work, the Master of Information Management-Archives/Records, the Master of Information Management-Librarianship, the Graduate Diploma in Information Management-Archives/Records (GradDipIM-Archiv/Rec) and the Graduate Diploma in Information Management-Librarianship (GradDipIM-Lib).
+The School of Information, Library and Archive Studies offers graduate programs leading to the awards of Doctor of Philosophy (PhD), Master of Archives Administration (MArchivAdmin) by research, Master of Information Studies (MInfStuds) by research or course work, (MIM-Archiv/Rec), the Master of Information Management-Librarianship (MIM-Lib), the Graduate Diploma in Information Management-Archives/Records (GradDipIM-Archiv/Rec) and the Graduate Diploma in Information Management-Librarianship (GradDipIM-Lib).
 For full information see Graduate Study and Conditions for the Award of Higher Degrees later in this handbook.